romain-jeannoutot/go-slices/README.md

 func Filter[T any](items []T, specification Specification) []T
 ```

-The `Filter()` func return a new slice with items satisfying specification.
+The `Filter()` func returns a new slice with items satisfying specification.

 *Example :*